Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Extended qualitative results

 \section{Extended qualitative results}

 \looseness=-1

 In this section, we provide additional qualitative results.
 First we show random images for {\em all} \imnethlong classes from three datasets: \imnethlong-Val (real images) and two \imnethsdlong datasets generated by the prompts $p_c=$ ``$c$'' and $p_c=$ ``$c$, $h_c$ inside $b$''.
 Then we discuss in more detail several types of issues that we observed in these synthetic images.
+Unless otherwise stated, the guidance scale used is 7.5.

-\mypar{Qualitative results for \textit{all} ImageNet-100 classes} In~\Cref{fig:images_for_im100_classes}, we show a few random images from each of the 100 classes in ImageNet-100, for three datasets: a) The real images from ImageNet-100, b) synthetic images generated by a simple prompt, which is only composed of the name of the class, and c) synthetic images generated with a prompt that enforces thoses classes to appear in diverse backgrounds to improve the diversity of generated images.
+\mypar{Qualitative results for \textit{all} ImageNet-100 classes} In~\Cref{fig:images_for_im100_classes}, we show a few random images from each of the 100 classes in ImageNet-100, for three datasets: i) The real images from ImageNet-100, ii) synthetic images generated by a simple prompt, which is only composed of the name of the class, and iii) synthetic images generated with {guidance scale equal to 2.0 and} a prompt that enforces thoses classes to appear in diverse backgrounds to improve the diversity of generated images.
 From this exhaustive list, even with a few images per class, one can observe a number of issues around the semantics, diversity and domain of those images.

 \mypar{Showcasing domain and diversity issues} We also show extended results for three classes in order to illustrate issues related to the domain and diversity. \Cref{fig:crabs} compares generated images between two fine-grained classes of crabs, while~\cref{fig:shih_tsu} shows many images from multiple different generated datasets for a single dog class.
 We discuss both figures in the next subsections.